Interstate 4 Ultimate Improvement Project

 A Public-Private Partnership, Design-Build-Operate-Finance-Maintain Model

-Priced at roughly $2.3 billion, the I-4 Ultimate project will reconstruct 21 miles of roadway through Florida’s Orange and Seminole counties, installing four dynamic-toll express lanes in the median and rebuilding general use lanes the length of the corridor.
-Fifteen major interchanges will be reconstructed; 13 bridges will be widened; 74 bridges will be replaced; and 53 bridges will be added.
+Priced at roughly $3 billion, the Interstate 4 Ultimate project reconstructed 235 lanes miles of main line and 83 lane miles of express lanes through Florida’s Orange and Seminole counties, installing four dynamic-toll express lanes in the median and rebuilding the general use lanes through the length of the corridor.
+Fifteen major interchanges were reconstructed; 13 bridges were widened; 74 bridges were replaced; and 53 bridges were added.
 Construction began in 2015 and is scheduled for completion in 2021.

 Members of the I4MP team include Skanska Infrastructure Development (equity member); John Laing Investments Limited (equity member); SGL Constructors, which is a construction joint venture comprised of Skanska as the lead JV partner, Granite Construction Company and the Lane Construction Corporation.

 The department had planned for years to overhaul the corridor to relieve traffic congestion, enhance safety and create better connections.
-We are helping the department advance its plan while incorporating alternative modes of transportation, sustainability, resiliency and low impact design—all with extensive stakeholder input so facilities have wide community support.
+We helped the department advance its plan while incorporating alternative modes of transportation, sustainability, resiliency and low impact design — all with extensive stakeholder input so facilities have wide community support.

 Connected Communities, Improved Economies, Enhanced Livability

 Florida DOT adopted many additional, sustainable elements, emphasizing the deployment of multimodal facilities in concert with resilient, modern roadway infrastructure.
-For example, noncontiguous bikeways that existed in patches along the 21-mile corridor will be lengthened through this project and linked by new trails and designated bike routes.
-The project will also promote use of existing mass transit by allowing LYNX bus service to travel toll-free on the new express lanes.
+For example, noncontiguous bikeways that existed in patches along the 21-mile corridor were lengthened and linked by new trails and designated bike routes.
+The project also promotes mass transit by allowing LYNX bus service to travel toll-free on the new express lanes.

-Among the project’s most innovative and unique features is the so-called bridge district, a community gathering area proposed beneath the I-4 overpass at Church Street in Orlando.
-The proposed name is “Under I” park.
-It will be a front yard for the community, a place for connection and a source of enhanced livability that is fully ADA accessible.
-“By incorporating public space for community social events into a transportation corridor, the I-4 Ultimate Improvement Project is able to increase the value and usage of the property,” said John Lazzara, HDR transportation engineer and sustainability lead.
+Among the project’s most innovative and unique features is a planned community gathering area beneath the I-4 overpass at Church Street in Orlando, called the “Under I” park.
+It is intended to be a front yard for the community, a place for connection and a source of enhanced livability that is fully ADA accessible.

 Our design innovations contributed to the project being certified in January 2017 with an Envision Platinum rating from the Institute for Sustainable Infrastructure, becoming HDR’s sixth Envision-verified project and reaffirming its leadership in sustainable transportation design.